 Private Residential Courts

 And don’t forget about private residential courts!
-If you have pickleball-loving friends or family who have their own court, consider yourself lucky.
-We have a court in our neighborhood that we get to use and play with our friends!
+If you have pickleball-loving friends or family who have their own pickleball court, consider yourself lucky.
+We have a tennis court in our neighborhood that we get to use and play with our friends!
+We just set up our own lines and play!
 There’s nothing like having the luxury of playing pickleball at home.

 USA Pickleball Ambassadors

 Lastly, if all else fails, reach out directly to one of USAPA Pickleball ambassadors!
 USA Pickleball offers ambassadors who volunteer in different regions around the country.
-These volunteers are incredibly knowledgeable about the sport as well as their local communities – making them great resources if you’re looking for information about where to play near you!
+These volunteers are incredibly knowledgeable about the sport as well as their local communities – making them great resources if you’re looking to find pickleball courts near you!
 They are more than happy to help connect players with each other and find courts in their area.
-All it takes is filling out a simple form on their website here (insert link).
+All it takes is filling out a simple form on their website.

 What Do I Need To Play Pickleball?